korenmiklos/talks/2022-10-17-uniwien/README.md

 Expected fraction of time working : $\theta h / (1 + \theta h) \equiv x$.

 Worker busy $(1-x)$ fraction of the time.

-## Outline
-1. "Engineering" model of machines and machinists
-2. Case study of a weaving mill
-3. Imported machines and wages in Hungary, 1992-2003
-4. Discussion and conclusion

 # Appendix